 School administrators should not express unnecessary complaints or criticisms concerning an employee in the presence of other employees, students, or parents.
-Employee complaints under this paragraph K shall not be subject to the provisions of Article Thirty-Four but shall be directed to the appropriate Area Superintendent for final and binding decision.
+Employee complaints under this paragraph K shall not be subject to the provisions of Article Thirty-Four but shall first be directed to the appropriate Area Superintendent.
+If the employee is not satisfied with the disposition of the complaint, the complaint shall be submitted to the Deputy Superintendent, Chief of Staff.
+If the employee is not satisfied with the Deputy Superintendent, Chief of Staff's decision, the complaint may be advanced to arbitration for the final and binding decision.

 L. Back to School Night: All bargaining unit members may be required annually to attend one (1) back-to-school night.
 With sufficient reasons, an employee may be released from attendance of this activity with prior approval of the principal.
 Such employee shall participate in a similar type activity within the school year as mutually agreed upon by the employee and the principal.
 Should the employee and principal fail to reach agreement by January 31st, the matter shall proceed to the Area Superintendent for final determination.
 The Area Superintendent's decision is exempt from all provisions of Article Thirty-Four.

 - M. Secretarial Services and Clerical Support: Secretarial services shall be available to elementary Guidance Counselors, ESE Specialists and Media Specialists to perform routine clerical duties (i.e. typing and filing) during periods where workloads are high and to the extent possible as determined by the principal.
 When media specialists are assigned classes to instruct, their non-instructional workload shall be modified to accommodate these additional instructional responsibilities. - N. Trade Organization Membership: The vocational department chairperson shall offer input with his/her principal on school/individual membership to the employees trade organization in each vocational area.
-The principal shall make the final decision and the school shall assume all costs for membership fees.
+The principal shall make the final decision and the school shall assume all costs for membership fees. - O. Electronic Grade Books: The parties direct the Data Collection Review Committee to make recommendations to the Contract Administration Committee (CAC) on this issue no later than December 21, 2007 for the purpose of developing a Memorandum of Understanding no later than February 1, 2008.
+The electronic grade book will be used in lieu of the traditional paper grade book when functionally possible at the work location.